n8sOrganization/project-automation/README.md

 With these workflow files in your template repo, you create a copy repo, then go to actions and manually start the `project` action.
 Create new issue md files in seed-isues folder and then update the project workflow file to create and assign them.

-This should be implmented in your own GH organization with a github PAT set as a org secret and then copying frmo template to a repo in same org.
+This should be implmented in your own GH organization with a github PAT set as a org secret and then copying from template to a repo in same org.